Clear Guidance, No Confusion

 See the key differences at a glance.

-Appeal TypeWhat It IsWhat It Is NotWho Starts It
+Appeal TypeWhat It ISWhat It's NOTWho Starts It

 Patient AppealChallenge to coverage denials for medical treatmentPayment amount negotiation; surprise billingPatient

-ERISA AppealFederal appeals for employer-sponsored self-funded plansState-regulated insurance; government plansPatient or employee, or authorized representative
+ERISA AppealFederal appeals for employer-sponsored self-funded plansState-regulated insurance; government plansPatient/Employee or Authorized Representative

 Still Not Sure Which Applies to You?